spar65/LoanOfficerAI-MCP-POC/README-00a.md

 Server tests are located in the `server/tests` directory and organized into:

 - `tests/unit/`: Unit tests for isolated components
-- `tests/integration/`: Tests for API interactions (skipped for POC)
+- `tests/integration/`: Tests for API interactions

 ### Client Tests